danniefraim/gmail-to-fortnox/README.md

 ### Gmail Authentication
 The first time you run the script, it will open a browser window asking you to sign in to your Google account and authorize the application to access your Gmail.
 After successful authorization, a token will be saved to `app/config/token.json` for future use.

-### Fortnox Authentication
+### Accounting System Authentication
 The first time you run the script, it will:
-1. Open a browser window to the Fortnox authentication page
+1. Open a browser window to the accounting system's authentication page
 2. Start a local web server to receive the authorization callback
-3. After you authorize the application in your browser, Fortnox will redirect to the callback URL
+3. After you authorize the application in your browser, the accounting system will redirect to the callback URL
 4. The application will exchange the authorization code for access and refresh tokens
-5. The tokens will be saved to `app/config/fortnox_token.json` for future use
+5. The tokens will be saved to `app/config/[system]_token.json` for future use

 Both tokens will be automatically refreshed when they expire.